Cannon-Cole/Math-Quiz/README.md

 <h1>What is this?</h1>
-Gives you two numbers and an operator such as +-*/ and you need to put in the answer.
+Timed math quiz game where you must solve an addtion, subtraction, multiplication, and division problem.
+Problems formatted in variable operator variable format.
+Also displays the current date.
 Built in C# & .NET.